-Beautiful, complicated chimney work has always been a major architectural design feature of high-end residential homes – and it continues to be important here in New England.
-The shape and size of a chimney is part function and part aesthetic and a chimney can accomplish multiple purposes.
-While most serve to vent fireplaces, some still vent fuel burning heating systems or accomplish purely design-driven purposes.
+Complicated chimney work has long been an architectural feature of high-end residential homes.
+The shape and size of a chimney are part function and part aesthetic, and the structure itself can accomplish multiple purposes.
+While most chimneys are used for venting fireplaces, others vent fuel-burning heating systems or accomplish purely design-driven purposes.
 Below, a short primer on the fundamentals of chimneys.

-A relatively recent innovation here in the states, chimneys were originally built along the exterior walls of a home and in the late 1790s were incorporated into a home’s interior walls.
-In colonial New England, moving the chimney to the center of the house – and including multiple flues – meant that fires could be lit in two or more rooms.
-These central fires would effectively heat the home’s center mass of stone, thereby keeping the building warmer for longer periods of time especially during cold winter months.
+In the United States, chimneys were originally built along a residence’s exterior and in the late 1790s were incorporated into interior walls.
+In colonial New England, moving the chimney to the center of the house and including multiple flues meant that fires could be lit in two or more rooms.
+These central fires would effectively heat the home’s center mass, thereby keeping the building warm for longer periods of time especially during cold winter months.

 While chimneys have evolved, their scale and symmetry remain impactful design elements.
-For instance, because of height restrictions, homes built on the water tend to be long and linear.
-Incorporating heightened chimneys can break up the linear line and introduce verticality to these homes.
-This effectively creates height in a graceful, attractive way.
-There are also several chimney design options that create and enhance a home’s symmetry, including a single chimney centered above a front door, two anchored at the end of the home or even four chimneys, handsomely (or gracefully) positioned.
+For instance, homes built on the water tend to be long and linear due to height restrictions.
+Incorporating taller chimneys can introduce verticality to these structures, adding variation along the roofline, and effectively creating height.
+There are also several chimney options that enhance a home’s symmetry, including a single chimney centered above a front door, two flanking the ends of the home, or even four chimneys handsomely anchored to a property’s interior.

-At times, a “false” chimney (those without a venting purpose) can be utilized to create balance and symmetry, as shown in the photos below.
+At times, a false chimney without venting functionality will be inserted to create balance and symmetry, as shown in the photos below.

-Fieldstone (“from the field”) is another favorite chimney material.
-Stone adds a beautiful, rustic charm and is available in multiple textures and colors.
-Fieldstone can be used in its natural state or can be cut and shaped depending on the desired aesthetic.
+Fieldstone is another favorite chimney material which adds beautiful rustic charm and is available in a variety of textures and colors.
+Fieldstone may be used in its natural state or may be cut and shaped depending on the desired aesthetic.

-To further stylize the chimney line, many are adorned with pots, which are placed atop the chimney.
-Pots are made from several different materials including clay (terracotta), brick and copper.
-While pots may be seen as ornamental, they also serve the practical purpose of creating a taller smokestack, thus increasing the chimney’s draw.
-Fires need oxygen to burn well and maximize heat distribution – and a taller smokestack will increase and extend the chimney’s draft.
-As a final touch, some chimneys also have a cap, which protects the opening by crowning the top to prevent rain, snow or small animals from entering.
+To further stylize the chimney line, many are adorned at the top with caps or pots made from materials including terracotta clay, brick, or copper.
+While pots may be seen as ornamental, they also serve the practical purpose of creating a taller smokestack which increases a chimney’s draw.
+Fires need oxygen to burn and maximize heat distribution, and a taller smokestack will extend the chimney’s draft.
+As a final touch, some chimneys are capped to protect the opening from entry by inclement weather or uninvited animals.